 Deaf people worldwide have historically faced, and continue to face, discrimination with regard to the use of their national sign languages.
-This includes frequently confronting situations of not having equal and real time access to information and communication in their daily lives.
-This is particularly acute in educational settings, and the COVID-19 pandemic has illustrated the critical need to continue working to secure this right in emergency situations and during humanitarian disaster.
+This includes barriers to natural language access as well as frequently confronting situations of not having equal and real-time access to information and communication in their daily lives.
+This is particularly acute in educational settings, and the COVID-19 pandemic has illustrated the critical need to continue working to secure this right in emergency situations and during humanitarian disasters.

 The World Federation of the Deaf considers the lack of meaningful sign language legislation on the national level a grave violation of deaf peoples’ fundamental rights.

-Meaningful legal recognition of national sign languages lead to better enjoyment of human rights.
+Meaningful legal recognition of national sign languages leads to better enjoyment of human rights.

 Country | Year of Sign Language Recognition |